petrifiedvoices/stroyno-inscriptions/README.md

 In order to download the Epidoc XML files, please go to the [Github repository](https://github.com/petrifiedvoices/stroyno-inscriptions) folder ```epidoc```.

 ## The article:
-The full article can be accessed at [...]() (TBA) as part of the volume Tušlová, P., Weissová, B. (Eds.): _'The Stroyno Archaeological Project.
+The full article discussing the epigraphic finds can be accessed at [...]() (link TBA) as part of the volume Tušlová, P., Weissová, B. (Eds.).
+2022: _'The Stroyno Archaeological Project.
 Studies on the Roman Rural Settlement in Thrace'_.
 Prague.

 ## Contact the author:
 petra.hermankova@cas.au.dk